 It is a forgone conclusion that organized crime and nation state hackers are already working on exploit kits for these vulnerabilities.
 Considering the extensive resources these groups possess, it is only a matter of time before they release something (they may have already.)
 Moreover, when they do release an attack, most of us will not know about it until the exploits spread, are discovered, and analyzed.

 However, cloud providers are getting ahead of this threat.
 Nevertheless, this is why you must be vigilant on patching, as well as all the other recommended security best practices.
-Hackers feed on poorly managed, maintained, and secured environments.
+Hackers feed on poorly managed, maintained, and secure environments.
 If you want to stay ahead of the threat, keep your systems patched.

 Lastly, do not become distracted with news that doomsday is here and there is no hope.
 Solutions do exist.
 This meltdown will pass and you can return to the normal chaos of life.